Talk to others with an Ostomy

 Hi Susan,

-During one of my skin and bones times, I had a baked ribs phase - I baked ribs regularly at home (I don't barbeque) - I ate and enjoyed lots of fatty meats that I would previously avoid and have seldon eaten since.
+During one of my skin and bones times, I had a baked ribs phase - I baked ribs regularly at home (I don't barbecue) - I ate and enjoyed lots of fatty meats that I would previously avoid and have seldom eaten since.
 Then after I'd gained my weight back, I no longer craved the ribs.
 If you're lucky like me, you may find a food that puts the fat back on your bones.
 Now I could afford to lose a few pounds, but that's a different story...

 Hi Susan

 I normally weigh just under 12 stone, whilst in hospital I went down to just under 8 stone....I didn't put an ounce back on until my body had healed itself of the surgery...all of your food goes to fixing your body first.
-Now I eat most things including jelly type sweets and I've put back on about 2 stone in 4 months.....I had the op a year ago! so don't panic, weight will go back on once your body has used the energy to fix your wounds!!
+Now I eat most things including jelly type sweets and I've put back on about 2 stone in 4 months.....I had the op a year ago!
+So don't panic, weight will go back on once your body has used the energy to fix your wounds!!

 All the best